-Event handlers accompany existing HTML code or dynamically generated content and are triggered by a browser or user event - such as when the page loads, when the user clicks the mouse, or when the time is 8 p.m.
-Some event handlers are dependent upon use of a mouse or keyboard.
+Event handlers are triggered by a browser or user event - such as when the page loads, when the user clicks the mouse, or when the time is 8AM.
+Some event handlers are dependent upon use of a mouse (or touch) or keyboard.
 These are called device dependent event handlers.
-Other event handlers are device independent and are triggered by both the mouse and keyboard or by other means.
+Other event handlers are device independent and are triggered by both the mouse/touch and keyboard, or by other means.

 To ensure accessibility, use either a device independent event handler (one that works with both the mouse and the keyboard) or use both mouse dependent and keyboard dependent event handlers.

 mouseenter events) is triggered when the mouse cursor is placed over an item.
 As its name implies,

 onmouseover requires the use of a mouse, thus it is a device dependent event handler and may introduce accessibility issues.

 mouseleave events), may be used, as long as any important content or functionality is also available without using the mouse.
 If the mouse interaction is purely cosmetic (such as the addition of a glow or drop shadow), there are likely no accessibility issues, so long as the style change does not indicate some function (such as to indicate that an element is clickable).

 If the mouse interaction presents additional information or content, such as a tooltip, a navigation menu, etc., then this content will not be accessible to anyone not using a mouse.
 For screen reader users (who very often use a keyboard for navigation), the additional content might be provided directly in an accessible way, such as via alternative text, through an ARIA label or description, or perhaps through off-screen text.
 However, for sighted keyboard-only users, there must be a mechanism for them to access and view the newly revealed content or functionality.